rfrederick/osuarcconstitution/README.md

 ### Compilation

 The document is set up to be compiled with the latest version of TeX Live 2012 using the included `arara` utility.
 Simply run the included `arara` binary with `constitution.tex` as the only argument, and the entire document will compile.
-Alternatively, the document can simply be compiled with several passes of `pdfLaTeX`.
+Alternatively, the document can simply be compiled with several passes of `pdflatex`.